Hi. I’m Jenni. I’m an oceanographer, science communicator, and science and sustainability consultant.

 Where science and communication meet.

-In my career, I have seen firsthand how hard it is to bridge the gap between what is happening in the laboratory and what the public is understanding and implementing in their consumer decisions, policy choices, and investments.
-I believe there is a need in the world of science communication and consulting for more scientists that are deeply knowledgeable about the problems and are ready to engage in the hard work of finding practical solutions.
+I have seen firsthand how hard it is to bridge the gap between what is happening in the laboratory and what the public is understanding and implementing in their consumer decisions, policy choices, and investments.
+There is a need in the world of science communication, consulting, and policy for more scientists that are deeply knowledgeable about the problems and are ready to engage in the hard work of finding practical solutions.

 On this website, you will find a sampling of my interviews, writing, and experience.